Hezbollah hits back with rockets as it declares an 'open-ended battle' with Israel

 “With the region on the brink of an imminent catastrophe, it cannot be overstated enough: there is NO military solution that will make either side safer,” Jeanine Hennis-Plasschaert, the U.N. envoy for Lebanon, said in an X post.

-Families of Israeli hostages and residents of Gaza expressed fear that the fighting in Lebanon will direct international attention from their own plights.
+Families of Israeli hostages and residents of Gaza expressed fears the fighting in Lebanon will direct international attention from their own plights.

-In July, the group released a video with what it said was footage it had taken of the base with surveillance drones.
+In July, the group released what it said was video it had taken of the base with surveillance drones.

-On Friday, an Israeli airstrike took down an eight-story building in a densely populated neighborhood in Beirut's southern suburbs as Hezbollah members were meeting in the basement, according to Israel.
-Among those killed was Akil., who commanded the group's special forces unit, known as the Radwan Force.
+An Israeli airstrike Friday took down an eight-story building in a densely populated neighborhood in Beirut's southern suburbs as Hezbollah members met in the basement, according to Israel.
+Among those killed was Akil., who commanded the group's special forces unit.

 Credit: AP

-Note: This story has been corrected to show that White House national security spokesman John Kirby made his comments to ABC’s “This Week,” not “Fox News Sunday.”